This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 There are plenty of museums you can look at to help tell the story.

-Many other buildings surround the La Plaza de Las Armas which was the place of religious procession, political activities, horse races and bull fights.
+Many other buildings surround the La Plaza de Las Armas which was the place of religious processions, political activities, horse races, and bullfights.

 The park is free, although some of the museums may have a small entry fee.